-Meditation can lead to improved concentration, decreased distraction, decreased stress levels, and better coping skills.
+Meditation can lead to improved concentration, decreased distraction, lowered stress levels, and better coping skills.

-- Sit comfortably with hands on your knees facing up
+- Sit with your hands on your knees facing up.

-- Inhale and raise hands to the back of the head bringing fingertips together, visualize all your thoughts being gathered in your hands
+- Inhale and raise your hands to the back of your head bringing fingertips together.
+Visualize all your thoughts being gathered in your hands.

-- Exhale and push the thoughts up and away in front of your head, your hands drop back to your knees facing down
+- Exhale and push the thoughts up and away in front of your head.
+Allow your hands to drop back to your knees facing down.

-- Visualize your thoughts becoming clouds and floating away, changing and moving as clouds do
+- Visualize your thoughts becoming clouds and floating away.

-- Enjoy a moment of your clear mind, watch your thoughts float away like clouds, repeat after a few moments or as the mind wanders
+- Enjoy for a moment your clear mind.
+Watch your thoughts float away like clouds.
+Repeat after a few moments or as the mind wanders.

-Whether you are a beginner with minimal experience or have been practicing yoga for years, check out the U of S Yoga Club
+Whether you are a beginner with minimal experience or have been practicing yoga for years, you are welcome to register for a term-long club.

-If you find things in your life are becoming too much for you and are struggling to find balance help is available at the Student Wellness Centre.
+If things in your life are becoming too much to handle and you are struggling to find balance, free help is available for students at Student Wellness Centre.